 Gubba – white man, Migloo in Townsville !

-Act of natures, such as a storm, lightning strike, flood, etc.
+Act of nature, such as a storm, lightning strike, flood, etc.

 The Dreamings in this book have been researched over several years and most appear in various forms in the books included in the Bibliography.